A cost-benefit analysis of cross-lingual transfer methods: Results

 \subsection{Passage Ranking Task}

 Results for the passage ranking task are shown in Table~\ref{tab:msmarco}.
-All three T5-pt rerankers improve upon the BM25 baseline, thus demonstrating their cross-lingual ability.
+All rerankers improve upon the BM25 baseline, thus demonstrating their cross-lingual ability.

-While a zero-shot approach is more effective than the BM25 baseline, we can see in Table~\ref{tab:msmarco} that translation improves results.
-The T5-pt model fine-tuned on MS MARCO-pt (row 3) is considerably better than the zero-shot approach (row 2).
-This suggests that the noise introduced due to translation did not harm the learning process.
-Finally, the results of the model fine-tuned on both original and translated datasets (row 4) outperforms all others.
+While a zero-shot approach is more effective than the BM25 baseline, we can see in Table~\ref{tab:msmarco} that translation improves results when using a commercial API.
+All models fine-tuned on the API-translated MS MARCO (row 4) perform better than the zero-shot approach (row 2).
+This suggests that the noise introduced due to translation, in this case, did not harm the learning process.
+Finally, the results of the model fine-tuned on both original and translated datasets (row 5) outperforms all others by a small margin.

-MS MARCO is considerably larger than the other datasets used in this work, resulting in a much higher translation cost, as shown in Table~\ref{tab:translation2}.
-Nevertheless, it is important to note that the translation using the open-source model is almost 360 times cheaper than the commercial one.
-For translation at inference time (translate-infer), the added latency for translation strategy 1 is smaller since only queries are translated.
-On the other hand, the added latency for translation strategy 2, which translates 1000 passages for each query, is considerably higher.
+MS MARCO is considerably larger than the other datasets used in this work, resulting in a much higher translation cost, as shown in Table~\ref{table:main_results}.
+Nevertheless, despite having a lower performance when compared to the commercial API, the translation using an open-source model is almost 360 times cheaper.
+For translation at inference time (translate-infer), the added latency for strategy 1 is smaller since only queries are translated.
+On the other hand, the added latency for strategy 2, which translates 1000 passages for each query, is considerably higher.
 If the collection and the number of queries are both large, then the zero-shot approach is recommended.

-For strategies 1 and 2 of translate-infer, we do not translate back to English the MS MARCO in Portuguese since we already have the original in English.
-Thus, for these methods, we report the same MRR@10 from~\citet{nogueira2020document}, who fine-tuned and evaluated a T5-en on the original MS MARCO in English.
-Note that this result is an upper bound estimation, as the translation from Portuguese to English would likely introduce artifacts and therefore degrade the quality of the reranker models.
+For strategies 1 and 2 of translate-infer, we do not translate back to English the translated versions of MS MARCO since we already have the original in English.
+Thus, for these methods, we report the same MRR@10 from~\citet{nogueira2020document}, who fine-tuned and evaluated a T5 on the original MS MARCO in English.
+Note that this result is an upper bound estimation, as the translation would likely introduce artifacts and therefore degrade the quality of the reranker models.
 To calculate the costs, we also estimate that the dataset translated back to English would have similar statistics (e.g., average passage length) to the original one.
 Since MS MARCO evaluation set is automatically translated, these results must be taken cautiously.
 As shown by \citet{artetxe2020}, translation can add spurious patterns that the model can exploit to obtain better results.